panispani/causalml-needs-synth-eval/causal-flows/setup.md

 python generate_jobs.py --grid_file grids/causal_nf/robustness/base.yaml --format shell --jobs_per_file 20000 --batch_size 4
 ## run it, "robustness" directory
 nohup bash grids/causal_nf/robustness/base/jobs_sh/jobs_1.sh > output_causal_nf_robustness_jobs.log 2>&1 &\
 ## This is part of RealCause.
-You need to manually edit the "exp_folders" variable in this python file to combine the dataframes/directories that you want (e.g. robust_sinusoid).
+You need to manually edit the "exp_folders" variable in this python file to combine the dataframes/directories that you want (e.g. robust_sinusoid) and the output filename (e.g. comparison_flows_robust_sinusoid.pickle).
 By default this is "robust_sinusoid".
 python scripts/create_comparison_flows.py
 ## to display the pickle file, see display_comparison_table.ipynb